Customizing the behavior of cached fields

 type:

-The field policy above defines a read
+This field policy defines a read

 function that specifies what the cache returns whenever Person.name